jessicacousins/fullstack_vite_webapp/README.md

 - **CSS and Animations**: Custom CSS and animations are used to enhance the visual experience of the games.
 - **@stripe/react-stripe-js**: The official React library for integrating Stripe’s payment system.
 It provides components to manage Stripe Elements and handle the payment process.
 - **@stripe/stripe-js**: A library that loads the Stripe.js script to handle payment processing, allowing secure and seamless integration with the Stripe API.
+- **openAI ChatBot**: An AI-powered chatbot integrated into the frontend using OpenAI's GPT model.
+- **OpenAI Comment Sentiment Analysis**: This feature processes and analyzes the sentiment of blog post comments using OpenAI's GPT model.
+Each comment is evaluated and categorized as positive, neutral, or negative, with corresponding probabilities.

 ### Backend